microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. When the script completes, it'll display a command that can be used to include the Private repository to your Windows Package Manager client.

 ## Manually create a private repository

-The following instructions will provide a walkthrough on how to manually create a Windows Package Manager private repository in Azure.
-Each section will provide you with details pertaining to the specific object being created, and the functionality that it will provide.

 The following instructions assumes the following Azure objects are named as follows:
 | Azure Resource          | Value                      |